preetbhullar90/project-3-with-python/README.md

 ### Feature Left to Implement
 * The username is saved in the terminal where if the user exits the game and re-enters their name will already be there.
-* A feature that I would have liked to implement is a hangman background image in the terminal.

 ## Technologies Used